b18code/YourFirstApp/README.md

 2. Unzip the file
 3. Start Android Studio
 4. Click on "Open an existing Android Studio project"
-5. Navigate to the root directory of the project (For mine it was:C:\Users\User\AndroidStudioProjects\MusicalStructureApp)
+5. Navigate to the root directory of the project (For mine it was:C:\Users\User\AndroidStudioProjects\YourFirstApp)
 6. Click 'OK'
 7. Happy coding